-When the sauce is done cooking, add some more salt (if necessary) in small increments until it's flavored how you like.
+When the sauce is done cooking, add some more salt (if necessary) in small increments until it's seasoned how you like.

-If you have leftover sauce you can label and freeze it for future use.
-Trust me, it's pretty sweet to bust out some homemade tomato sauce from the garden in the middle of winter.
+And finally, if you have leftover sauce you can label and freeze it for future use.
+It's pretty sweet to bust out some homemade tomato sauce from the garden in the middle of winter.